-Hughes Defense and Hughes Telecom will continue to supply various products and technical services to each other after the GM Spin-Off Merger Effective Time.
+Hughes Defense and Hughes Telecom will continue to supply various technical services to each other after the GM Spin-Off Merger Effective Time.
+In addition, Hughes Telecom will procure as prime contractor, and Hughes Defense will make available as subcontractor, certain products and services for a period of two years after the GM Spin-Off Merger Effective Time.
 The products and services generally will be provided to the other party at market prices.